 - changes in legislation;

 - commodity;

 - currency;

 - cybersecurity;

 - derivatives transactions;

 - equity investments;

-- · foreign investments;
+- foreign investments;

-- issuer concentration\;
+- issuer concentration^{};

 - large investor; and

 - securities lending, repurchase and reverse repurchase transactions.

-\During the 12-month period immediately preceding April 17, 2024, up to 10.55% of the Portfolio's net asset value was invested in common stock of Microsoft Corporation.
+During the 24-month period immediately preceding April 16, 2025, up to 10.55% of the Portfolio's net asset value was invested in common stock of Microsoft Corporation and up to 11.17% of the Portfolio's net asset value was invested in common stock of NVIDIA Corporation.